ernest-bruce/human-internet/humanity/humanity.md

 · the ecosystem comprises many open and public computing platforms that provide alternatives to Amazon, Apple, Facebook, Google, Microsoft, Twitter, Uber, and many powerful yet unaccountable internet entities that give profit and dominance higher priority than human·rights, fairness, and justice, which is their legal mandate

 the human·internet protects personal·data from abandonment by entities focused on growth, pivots, and exits
-· by offering a common data·language, many data·processors can speak the same language when it comes to accessing and manipulating a personal data and information
+· by offering a common data·language, many data·processors can speak the same language when it comes to accessing and manipulating a person’s data and information
-· through federated distributed·computing models, people have many options for storing their personal·data, which will no longer be hosted by the entities who trade on that data and amass it to become the go-to places for advertisers to present their content to people of their choosing
+· through federated distributed·computing models, people have many options for storing their personal·data, which is no longer be hosted by the entities who trade on that data and amass it to become the go-to places for advertisers to present their content to people of their choosing
 · companies like Facebook use deceptive and illegal practices to obtain as much personal·data as possible to allow the surgical targeting of ads to people who use their “free” platforms to perform their human activities

 ecommerce companies like Amazon use their dominance to identify, target, and marginalize smaller businesses
 · by providing a platform for ecommerce and also being a participant in the platform, Amazon bullies its way to positions of dominance in any successful business area, while making it hard or impossible for the originators of those successful products to reap the benefits of their innovations
-· open ecommerce platforms that compete with Amazon’s platforms is how humanity neutralizes Amazon, regardless of any other legal approaches governments take to curb Amazons cancerous influence in our digital lives
+· open ecommerce platforms that compete with Amazon’s platforms is how humanity neutralizes Amazon, regardless of any other legal approaches governments take to curb Amazon’s cancerous influence in our digital lives

 instead of promoting the creation of unicorns, the human·internet supports the founding and nourishment of specialized businesses, who focus their expertise and resources on one or a few aspects of an industry
 · these entities do not pursue sky high revenue and billions of human users